 - Change Readiness Tool

-Kurt theorized that to begin a successful change project, people need to be jolted out of their current equilibrium so they can transition to the new state of being, which is the post-change state or desired state.
+The Kurt Lewin change model theorizes that to begin a successful change project, people need to be jolted out of their current equilibrium so they can transition to the new state of being, which is the post-change state or desired state.
 Kurt described the behavior in his Kurt Lewin theory as “a dynamic balance of forces working in opposing directions.”

 While this may initially cause people to push back against change and show resistance to moving from the current status quo, the Kurt Lewin 3 step model is designed to move an organization’s team past that initial resistance.

 Part of the Kurt Lewin change management model includes the use of Lewin’s Force Field Analysis, which is designed to gauge the force against change and the force for the change.
-Lewin’s stages of change help organizations understand how to create a larger force for change, which will then eventually move everyone to the new change successfully.
+The various Kurt Lewin change model stages help organizations understand how to create a larger force for change, which will then eventually move everyone to the new change successfully.

 The Kurt Lewin change management model includes three stages, which we’ll get into shortly.
 Each of those stages includes steps to move each person through the stage.